jhallard/DataStructures/README.md

 #### Project Overview

 **DataStructures** is a collection of data structures implemented using the C++ programming language and some C++11 features.
-The data structures created in this project are all fully templated and made to be as general, efficient, and reliable as possible.
-This is a personal project developed by John Allard, if you are interested in contributing to this project please email me (john@jhallard.com) and we can work something out.
+The structures created in this project are all fully templated and made to be as general, efficient, and reliable as possible.
+This is a personal project developed to improve my understanding of the fundamental data structures, but if you are interested in contributing to this project please email me (john@jhallard.com) and we can work something out.
 All code in this project is currently unlicensed, but feel free to use, distribute, or poke fun at anything you wish.

 ##### Build
-This project was  developed in a linux environment, as of now I cannot guarentee compatibility with other OS's.
-Open up a terminal (make sure you have Git installed) and type :
+**Note** - *The project is not currently build ready, and can't be used as a library for your use.
+Certain self-containted parts, like the graphs, are working and tested, those could be manually included into a project.*

     git clone https://github.com/jhallard/DataStructures.git
     cd DataStructures
     cmake CMakeLists.txt
     make
-**Note**- *This project is not build ready yet, as in there is no master makefile to make the entire project.
-You can still download the code and include the needed files into your own project manually.*

 #### Graphs
 Graphs are one of the most powerful and all-encompasing data structures known to man, and they are the source for some of the most interesting problems in computer science.
 This project contains a few different graph implementations, all of which come with their own implementation of BFS, DFS, min-cut, dijkstra's, and other popular graph algorithms.
 Below is a listing of the various flavors of graphs that are implemented.